Beaver Creek Wildlife Education Center

 3. Each team must have a team name and must register at least two people, no more than 5.
 The team must appoint one Captain.
 They will collect the info and money and register the team.
 No individual registration will be had.

-4. The competition will be held entirely within the Beaver Creek State Park & Beaver Creek State Forest properties.
+4. The competition will be held within Beaver Creek State Park including Lusk Lock and Grimms Bridge areas, Sheepskin Hollow State Nature Preserve, Guilford Lake State Park, Firestone -Yeagley Wildlife Area and Hellbender Bluff County Park.
 A map will be provided with registration.

 All teams must check in with final tally by 5:30 at The Beaver Creek Wildlife Education Center pavilion.
 Dinner will be served as the final tally is being counted.